wilzxu/LightNuclei/README.md

 This step will generate a set of folders named as 'vis_0', 'vis_0a', 'vis_1', 'vis_1a', 'vis_2', 'vis_2a', 'vis_3', 'vis_3a'.
 Each folder contains a set of images that is a rotation/flip variant of the original test image set.
 The prediction is visulized in these images as binary mask.

-* 2. Assemble the rotation/flip variants to make final prediction
+* Step 2.
+Assemble the rotation/flip variants to make final prediction

 ```
 python assemble.py